1dealGas/Arf2-info/README.md

 ## Arf2 JSON Output  (Encoded)

-"0" represents an encoded interger.
+"0" represents an encoded interger, "[0]" or "000" represents a series of intergers.

 ```json
 {